 The NYC Taxi & Limousine Commission has more on their FAQ.
 (Note: Page did not include September 2012 fare increase info when last checked.)

 New York City is located on Amtrak's Northeast Corridor.
-Trains stop at New York Penn Station in Midtown at Seventh Ave. and 33rd St. Travellers to and from Boston, Philadelphia or Washington, D.C., are likely to find that Amtrak is more convenient and probably less expensive than air travel.
+Trains stop at New York Penn Station in Midtown at Seventh Ave. and 33rd St. Travellers to and from Boston, Philadelphia or Washington, D.C., are likely to find that Amtrak is much more convenient and probably less expensive than air travel.

 Commuter rail service is provided by the Metro-North Railroad, the Long Island Rail Road, and New Jersey Transit.
 Metro-North connects the city to communities further up the Hudson River and in Connecticut, and terminates at Grand Central Terminal.
 Serving towns out on Long Island, the LIRR stops at Penn Station.
 NJT connects to various town in New Jersey and also operates out of Penn Station.